Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

     ...
 ```

-that should be changed as follows
+that should be changed as the following

 ```groovy
     ...